 I’m now joining the rest of America in finally reading Malcolm Gladwell’s “Blink.”
-Gladwell’s theory is essentially that in some cases, split second decisions are more accurate than drawn out analysis with lots of different variables to consider.
+Gladwell’s theory is essentially that sometimes, split-second decisions are more accurate than drawn-out analysis with lots of different variables to consider.

-Of course, I wondered how this best relates to personal injury lawyers.
-I think the “Blink” thesis that best applies to plaintiff’s trial lawyers is the decision to take the case in the first place.
+I wondered how this best relates to personal injury lawyers.
+I think the “Blink” thesis that best applies to the plaintiff’s trial lawyers is the decision to take the case.
 Some cases are no-brainers.
 A rear-end truck accident where someone is killed or seriously injured is obviously a case.
 A red light/green light case with two independent witnesses against you is not a case.
 But there is a middle ground in between where reasonable minds can differ.
 We have recovered millions of dollars for clients who could not find a lawyer.
 And I’m sure our rejected cases have also recovered a million dollars.
-The old cliché “one man’s trash is another man treasure” fits snugly here.
+The old cliché “one man’s trash is another man’s treasure” fits snugly here.

-When we get a good verdict or settlement in a case that has been rejected by other lawyers, there is an overwhelming temptation to feel a little smug about it.
+When we get a good verdict or settlement in a case rejected by other lawyers, there is an overwhelming temptation to feel a little smug about it.
 If you handle personal injury cases, you know exactly the feeling I’m talking about.
 But it is misguided.
 The reality is if you had a top 10 list for personal injury lawyers in Maryland for “most cases rejected that ended successfully,” I’ll bet almost every personal injury lawyer on that list is a successful lawyer.
 This principle holds with greater force in medical malpractice and product liability cases because the risks of time and money are typically—not always, but typically—greater than in a typical car or truck accident case.